During which phase of meiosis do homologous chromosomes separate? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of four genetically distinct haploid cells.
+Understand the process of meiosis, which consists of two consecutive divisions: meiosis I and meiosis II.
+Each division has several phases: prophase, metaphase, anaphase, and telophase.

-Recall that meiosis consists of two consecutive divisions: Meiosis I and Meiosis II.
-Each division has its own phases: Prophase, Metaphase, Anaphase, and Telophase.
+Recall that homologous chromosomes are pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.

-In Meiosis I, homologous chromosomes (pairs of chromosomes, one from each parent) are separated.
-This is different from Meiosis II, where sister chromatids are separated.
+In meiosis I, homologous chromosomes are separated.
+This is different from mitosis, where sister chromatids are separated.

-Focus on Anaphase I of Meiosis I, where the homologous chromosomes are pulled apart to opposite poles of the cell.
-This is the key event that distinguishes Anaphase I from other phases.
+During Anaphase I of meiosis, homologous chromosomes are pulled apart to opposite poles of the cell.
+This is facilitated by the spindle fibers attaching to the centromeres of each chromosome.

-Review the options given: Metaphase II, Telophase I, Prophase I, and Anaphase I. Recognize that Anaphase I is the phase where homologous chromosomes separate, which is the correct answer.
+Recognize that Anaphase I is distinct from Anaphase II, where sister chromatids are separated.
+The separation of homologous chromosomes in Anaphase I reduces the chromosome number by half, which is a key feature of meiosis.

 Watch next